hexalang/Hexa/docs/reference.md

 ### Interfaces

-Practice demonstrates that high-level tasks are better done with high-level constructs (like interfaces) and achieve better real-world performance by eliminating the mandatory manual plumbing/intermediate layers that low-level implementations must explicitly manage.
+Practice demonstrates that high-level tasks are better achieved with high-level constructs (like interfaces) and yield better real-world performance by eliminating the mandatory manual plumbing/intermediate layers that low-level implementations must explicitly manage.
 That's one of the core reasons why Hexa provides interfaces.

 Compared to traits, an interface is a runtime feature (protocols via reflection and virtual methods if the platform supports it).
 Interfaces are parsed the same way as classes.